 Finding an Attorney

 There may be lawyer referral services available through your local bar association where an attorney may give you advice for a small fee or agree to handle your case.
-Information on some of the local referral services can be found at: http://www.lsba.org/public/lawyerreferral.aspx
+Contact information on some of the local referral services can be found on the Lawyer Referral and Information web page

-This site also provides helpful hints for working with a lawyer.
+.
+This page also provides helpful hints for working with a lawyer.

 Handling Your Own Case